MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Partition data

 Data is stored in the form of extents (data shards) and is partitioned by ingestion time by default.
-The [partitioning policy](/kusto/management/partitioningpolicy.md) allows you to repartition the extents based on a single string column and/or a single datetime column in a background process.
-Partitioning can provide significant performance improvements when most of the queries use partition keys to filter and/or aggregate.
+The [partitioning policy](/kusto/management/partitioningpolicy.md) allows you to repartition the extents based on a single string column and or a single datetime column in a background process.
+Partitioning can provide significant performance improvements when most of the queries use partition keys to filter and or aggregate.

 > [!NOTE]
 > The partitioning process itself uses CPU resources.
 However, the CPU reduction during query time should outweigh the CPU used for partitioning.